 What about helmets?
 Can improving helmet technology reduce concussions and brain injury?

 Probably not.
-Helmets do protect against things like skull fractures, broken teeth, and scalp lacerations, but there’s very little evidence that helmets can actually prevent the effects of concussions.
+Helmets do protect against things like skull fractures, broken teeth, and scalp lacerations, but there’s very little evidence that helmets can prevent the effects of concussions.